-6.12 Our staff and contractors will comply with government guidance and regulations regarding Covid-19 (Coronavirus) whilst present in your accommodation or the shared areas serving them, and you must do the same.
+6.12 Our staff and contractors will comply with Government guidance and regulations public health matters whilst present in your accommodation or the shared areas serving them, and you must do the same.
 If you are asked to leave an area of your Residence (including your own room) temporarily whilst staff or contractors do their work, you must comply, but you will be allowed to return to the area once work has finished.

 7 Health, safety, security and welfare

 7.1 We do not provide health services through our Accommodation Services team, but if you are unwell, or need help with a disability, or have had an accident then our Accommodation Services team can help you to find appropriate support.

 7.2 If you have to return to live with your family because you have an illness, you must promptly notify a member of our Accommodation Services team.